Odden69/Miller_and_Davies/documentation/manual_testing.md

 ## Manual Testing of Miller and Davies

 ### Link/Action Tests
 All links on the site have been tested.
 Where a "link" or confirmation message is not supposed to work, or is irrelevant, the cell is marked with a -.
-A link that does not give the expected result has been marked with a :*:\cross::.
+A link that does not give the expected result has been marked with a :x:.
 | Link | Action | Confirmation Message |
 |:-------------|:-----------:|:------------------------:|
 | **Footer** |  |  |